algalliard/videogames-gender-analysis/README.md

 ## 👥 Authors

-- Your Name - Initial work
+- Al Gallego - Initial work

 ## 🙏 Acknowledgments

-- Data sourced from video game databases
+- Data sourced from video game databases retrieved by Brisa in Kaggle
 - Built with Streamlit, Plotly, and Pandas

 ## 📧 Contact